There are many actions communities and homeowners can take to protect their lakes. Best management practices for lake residents include:

-Regularly scoop up and dispose of pet wastes in your yard.
-Bury or bag pet wastes and dispose of the bags in the garbage.
+Regularly scoop up and dispose of pet wastes.
+Bag pet wastes and dispose of the bags in the garbage.
 Do not compost pet wastes because they may contain harmful diseases or bacteria as well as the plant nutrients, nitrogen and phosphorus.
-Do not dispose ever of pet wastes in the lake.
+Don't ever dispose of pet wastes in the lake.

 Wash your car at a licensed car wash.
 If you wash your car at home, wash it in your yard so that the soap and grime will not go into the storm drains directly into your lake.

 Avoid the use of chemical pesticides if possible.
 Consult a